 - Any act involving sexually related behavior which places another person in a degrading, exploitative, abusive, or humiliating situation including (but not limited to): placing photographs of a sexual nature on the internet without permission

-Sexual Harassment - Washington College defines sexual harassment as any unwelcome sexual advance, request for sexual favors, or other verbal or physical conduct of a sexual nature which has the purpose or effect of interfering with one’s academic or work performance or social world by creating an intimidating, hostile, offensive, or violence environment.
+Sexual Harassment - Sexual harassment is defined as any unwelcome sexual advance, request for sexual favors (including when submission to or rejection of such conduct is a condition or basis for employment or educational decisions), or other verbal or physical conduct of a sexual nature that has the purpose or effect of unreasonably interfering with one’s academic or work performance or working, educational, or living environment by creating an intimidating, hostile, offensive, or violent environment.
+Sexual violence/assault is also considered sexual harassment.

 - An action of an individual in position of authority or power who misuses that position to subject an individual to unwanted sexual attention of either a verbal or physical nature when that conduct is explicitly or implicitly a term or condition of a person’s employment or academic status;